geo-herrera/new-mac-setup/README.md

 # new-mac-setup
-Cause I hate looking up tutorial for this
+Cause I hate looking up tutorials for this